sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 Consider a *3x3* convolution filter for instance.
 When the dilation rate is equal to 1, it behaves like a standard convolution.
 But, if we set the dilation factor to 2, it has the effect of enlarging the convolution kernel.

 In theory, it works like that.
 First, it expands (dilates) the convolution filter according to the dilation rate.
 Second, it fills the empty spaces with zeros - creating an sparse like filter.
-Finally, it performs regular convolution with this dilated filter.
+Finally, it performs regular convolution using the dilated filter.

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/deep_segmentation_network/atrous_conv.png" alt="ResNet bottleneck layer">
   <figcaption class="caption center">Atrous convolutions with various rates.</figcaption>
 </figure>

-As a consequence, applying a dilation rate = 2 over a regular *3x3* filter, has the effect of ***expanding*** the convolution filter.
-Now, this new filter covers an area equivalent to a *5x5*.
+As a consequence, a convolution with a dilated 2, 3x3 filter would make it able to cover an area equivalent to a 5x5.
 Yet, because it acts like a sparse filter, only the original *3x3* cells will do computation and produce results.
 I said "act" because most frameworks don't implement atrous convolutions using sparse filters - because of memory concerns.

 In a similar way, setting the atrous factor to 3 allows a regular *3x3* convolution to get signals from a 7x7 corresponding area.